National Zoological Park (United States): Asia Trail

 A group of Asia-themed exhibits opened in October 2006.
-Along with the giant pandas, the area also displays sloth bears, fishing cats, red pandas, clouded leopards, Asian small-clawed otters, and Asian elephants.
-Next to the pandas is an exhibit home to several Northern snakeheads which formerly held a Japanese giant salamander (now located in the Reptile Discovery Center).
+Aside from displaying giant pandas, the area displays sloth bears, fishing cats, red pandas, clouded leopards and Asian small-clawed otters.
+Many species on the Asia Trail are listed as endangered.

 Elephant Trails

 In spring 2008, the National Zoo began construction on Elephant Trails, a new home for its Asian elephants.
 The first part of the $52 million project opened in September 2010, expanding the zoo's former elephant area with a 5700 sqft barn, two new yards (one with a pool), and a quarter-mile (400 m) walkway through woods, a total of 1.9 acre of outdoor space, bringing the total size of Elephant Trails to 2 acres (0.81 ha).
-Elephant Trails: A Campaign to Save Asian Elephants is a comprehensive breeding, education, and scientific research program.
-It is designed to help scientists care for elephants in zoos and save them in the wild.
+Elephant Trails: A Campaign to Save Elephants is a comprehensive breeding, education, and scientific research program.
+It is designed to help scientists care for elephants in zoos and in the wild.
 The Elephant House (built in 1937) was closed to the public from September 14, 2009, until late March 2013 for construction of the second phase of Elephant Trails.
 This includes the Elephant Community Center, an indoor exhibit with many interpretive signs and graphics.
-The seven Asian elephants that live in Elephant Trails are one bull named Spike and six cows named Bozie, Kamala, Swarna, Maharani, Trong Nhi, and Nhi Linh.
+The six Asian elephants that live in Elephant Trails are one bull named Spike and five cows named Bozie, Swarna, Maharani, Trong Nhi, and Nhi Linh.

 Lemur Island

-Lemur Island is a moated island that is home to a group of ring-tailed lemurs and black-and-white ruffed lemurs.
-The island formerly held Barbary macaques.
+Lemur Island is a moated island that is home to a bachelor group of ring-tailed lemurs and black-and-white ruffed lemurs.
+The island, formerly Monkey Island, used to hold Barbary macaques when it opened in 1983.

-Uncle Beazley, a fiberglass Triceratops that Louis Paul Jonas created for the DinoLand pavilion at the 1964 New York World's Fair, can now be seen near the island.
+Near the island is Uncle Beazley, a fiberglass Triceratops that Louis Paul Jonas created for the DinoLand pavilion at the 1964 New York World's Fair.
 The life-size statue, which had been located on the National Mall near the National Museum of Natural History until 1994, is named for a dinosaur in the 1956 children's book, The Enormous Egg, by Oliver Butterworth and in the book's 1968 television movie adaptation, in which the statue appeared.

 The Small Mammal House

 The majority of the zoo's smaller mammal species live in the Small Mammal House.
-The species on display include golden lion tamarins, golden-headed lion tamarins, emperor tamarins, pale-headed saki monkeys, Goeldi's marmosets, red ruffed lemurs, black-footed ferrets, dwarf mongooses, long-tailed chinchilla, prehensile-tailed porcupines, brush-tailed bettongs, Northern treeshrews, La Plata three-banded armadillos, screaming hairy armadillos, sand cats, fennec foxes, naked mole-rats, southern tamanduas, rock hyraxes and several others.
+The species on display include golden lion tamarins, golden-headed lion tamarins, emperor tamarins, Goeldi's marmosets, red ruffed lemurs, lesser hedgehog tenrecs, southern lesser galagos, black-footed ferrets, dwarf mongooses, long-tailed chinchillas, prehensile-tailed porcupines, two-toed sloths, red-rumped agoutis, brush-tailed bettongs, northern treeshrews, La Plata three-banded armadillos, screaming hairy armadillos, sand cats, fennec foxes, meerkats, naked mole-rats, rock hyraxes, striped skunks and several others.